nathanielcastillo/Cyclistic-Case-Study/README.md

 ;
 ```

-### Create Temporary Table with Window function to add row number to duplicates.
-Prioritizing member rides
+### Create Temporary Table with Window function to add row number to duplicates
+If duplicate entries exist, window function will assign row numbers to entries
+Member rides will be prioritized over casual rides with row number 1
+Result will be created in temporary table for later use

 ```MySQL
 DROP TABLE IF EXISTS member_row;